bekk/bekk-christmas/post/react/cravings-for-toast.md

 }
 ```

 Voila!
-As seen in the `App()`-function we do not need to send down any props to the children component, instead they can extract everything by using the `useContext`-hook.
-This is how simple it was building a toast notification system.
-For more information on this topic, please visit the links below.
+As seen in the `App()`-function we do not need to send down any props to the children component, instead they can extract everything needed using the `useContext`-hook.
+This was a short introduction to hooks and the context api, and how they can be used together to create e.g a toast notification system.
+For more information, please visit the links below.

-TODO: skriva klart